 I’ve written about Matthew Newton several times here on Mamamia.
 Ever since the incident with his former girlfriend Brooke Satchell when he was charged with assaulting her, I have believed he is a troubled individual who should not be working in the entertainment industry until he seeks treatment for his issues.
 And acting is one thing but a TV host?
 I always thought that was a mistake.

-When Channel 7 gave him the plum job as host of it’s huge new family show X-Factor, I published a piece by TV writer Andrew Mercado who wrote:
+When Channel 7 gave him the plum job as host of it’s huge new family show X-Factor, I published a piece with full permission by TV writer Andrew Mercado who wrote:

 It’s such a shame because Seven is one of the nicest networks to watch and work with.
 But decisions like this make me feel ill at the double standards.
 I’m not suggesting that Matthew Newton never work in the industry again.
 He’s admitted to his mistakes and done something about it.